 About Baum, Hedlund, Aristei & Goldman

-Since 1985, Baum, Hedlund, Aristei & Goldman has represented over 650 victims in a wide variety of aviation accidents, including commercial airline disasters, air charters and tours, air taxis, seaplanes, general aviation accidents, hot air balloons, and helicopter crashes of all kinds, including sightseeing tours, medical air ambulance rescue operations, and work related helicopter accidents, including industrial and construction type operations as well as professional aerial photography and logging enterprises.
+Since 1985, Baum, Hedlund, Aristei & Goldman has represented nearly 700 victims in a wide variety of aviation accidents, including commercial airline disasters, air charters and tours, air taxis, seaplanes, general aviation accidents, hot air balloons, and helicopter crashes of all kinds, including sightseeing tours, medical air ambulance rescue operations, and work related helicopter accidents, including industrial and construction type operations as well as professional aerial photography and logging enterprises.

 The firm has represented victims in helicopter accident general negligence and product liability claims against Aerospatiale, Bell Helicopter Textron, Hughes Helicopters, McDonnell Douglas, Messerschmitt-Bolkow Blohm, Robinson Helicopters and Sikorsky.